marsebalv/marsebalv.github.io/content/authors/admin/_index.md

   url: www.cima.fcen.uba.ar

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include climate variability and forecast in subseasonal time scales
+My research interests include climate variability and forecast in subseasonal time scales

 # Interests to show in About widget
 interests: